 HIGH RISK The Legislature adopts legislative and congressional districts by majority-vote bill, which may be approved or vetoed by the Governor.
 Vetoes may be overridden by 2/3 vote.
-If the Legislature fails to draw legislative maps, a Backup Commission does so. ----------- --
+If the Legislature fails to draw legislative maps, a Backup Commission does so.
+Following the 2020 Census, Texas will gain two seats in the U.S. House of Representatives, which could lead to a larger fight over how to draw the additional congressional districts.